-It took a while but, I finally sold them on store bought hummus, now I’m trying to move them over to home-made hummus.
+It took a while, but I eventually convinced them to buy store-bought hummus, and now I’m attempting to get them to eat home-made hummus.

-My first batch of home-made hummus (I’ll post the recipe soon), did not go over well for the kids.
+The kids didn’t appreciate my first batch of home-made hummus (I’ll post the recipe soon).

-I may have put a little to much garlic in it.
+I may have used too much garlic.
 Like a lot of garlic.

-Have you ever eaten something super, super garlicy and then had to wear a face mask for the next 3 hours?
+Have you ever eaten something extremely garlicy and then had to wear a face mask for the next three hours?

 I don’t recommend it. 🙂

 I discovered the holy grail of inventive hummus recipes online in my search for oil free hummus.
 This recipe originates from DontWasteTheCrumbs.com

 I’m a huge fan of this website and all of her hummus recipes.

 I hope you enjoy this recipe!
 If you make it, take a picture and share it on Facebook or Instagram with the hashtag #theonepercent so I can see your creations!

 - 1 can of chickpeas or 1 1/2 cup of cooked chickpeas